wangziqi2013/wangziqi2013.github.io/_posts/2020-07-27-a-case-for-toggle-aware-gpu-compression.markdown

 The paper suggests that in order to take bandwidth utilization (BU) into consideration, the value of the formula is further multiplied by (1 / (1 - BU)), giving more weights to compression ratio over energy consumption.

+One hardware component, called the Energy Control (EC) unit, is added to the data path for eviction and line fetch.
+The paper assumes that compressor and decompressor also exist on the data path.
+When a line is to be transmitted, the EC unit first compresses the line, obtaining both the compression ratio and the energy consumption (using an XOR array between flits and an adder tree, as indicated by the paper), and then decides using the above formula whether the line is transmitted compressed or uncompressed.